jackiehaochen/hkust-smart-group/content/authors/luyang/_index.md

     url: 'https://hkust.edu.hk/'

 # Short bio (displayed in user profile at end of posts)
-Biography:
-  - I am currrently a post-doctoral fellow in the CSE department, HKUST, working with Prof. Hao Chen.
+bio: I am currrently a post-doctoral fellow in the CSE department, HKUST, working with Prof. Hao Chen.
 Before that, I received my Ph.D. from the CSE department, CUHK, advised by Prof. HENG Pheng-Ann and Prof. WONG, Tien-Tsin.
 Previously, I received my B.Sc. from the CSE department, CUHK in 2018.

 Research Interests: